Posted on 9 December 2015 by Lisa

 However we do have strong relationships with lenders who manually underwrite, and can therefore judge an individual case on its merits, and I think it may well be this type of lender who would look more sympathetically at your case.

 It would be worth speaking to us before making a final decision, to go through the figures in detail and see exactly what we can / can't do.
-If you'd like to do so please let me know and I'll arrange for one of our consultants to contact you.
+If you'd like to do so please call us on 0344 346 3672 to discuss your situation further.

 Answers provided in response to Ask the experts are based on the information provided and do not constitute advice under the Financial Services & Markets Act.
 They reflect the personal views of the authors and do not necessarily represent the views, positions, strategies or opinions of John Charcol.
 All comments are made in good faith, and John Charcol will not accept liability for them.